Association of People Supporting Employment First

 We'll have general sessions & breakout sessions with small group work for an interactive and productive conference.

-Getting Started-How to Develop Effective Community-Based Employment: Macey Chovaz, APSE Chapter Liaison & Grant Coordinator
+Getting Started-How to Develop Effective Community-Based Employment.
+Macey Chovaz, APSE Director of Programs

 Supported and customized employment strategies can be used to assist individuals with disabilities become part of the community-based workforce.
 This session will review the basics to start an effective integrated employment program.

-Changing Focus: State Experiences with Systems Change: John Butterworth, Institute for Community Inclusion, UMass-Boston
+State of the States.
+John Butterworth, Institute for Community Inclusion, U-Mass Boston

-A panel of state leaders will discuss the challenges and elements that define higher performing states.
+Presenter will provide a national perspective of states systems change efforts.
 Discussion will include changes in policy, accountability, strategy and training, and technical assistant investments.
-A question/answer period will follow.

 World Café: To ensure plenty of opportunity for dialogue, we'll incorporate World Café sessions (the World Café is an innovative yet simple methodology for hosting conversations about questions that matter) as well as the Dinner Cruise on Lake Champlain aboard the Spirit of Ethan Allen III.
 We recognize that each state and system is different and we can all learn from each other.
 We welcome this opportunity to host this event as we create a culture of inclusion for all.